mezcel/printf-time/README.md

 ### About:

-This is a slideshow scriptural rosary.
-The text database is CSV, the program syntax is C, and the GUI is a Gtk built with from xml.
+This is a scriptural rosary slideshow.
+The text database is CSV, the program is C, and the UI is Gtk built with from an Xml.

 ### Inspiration: